-The contribution limits for various tax advantaged accounts for the following year are usually announced in October, except for HSA, which come out in April.
-The IRS will announce contribution limits for Health Savings Account (HSA) for 2018 soon.
-Due to rounding rules I can safely project the limit with the inflation numbers we already have.
-The 2018 HSA contribution limits will have small increases.
+The contribution limits for various tax-advantaged accounts for the following year are usually announced in October, except for the HSA, which come out in April or May.
+The contribution limits are adjusted for inflation each year, subject to rounding rules.

 HSA Contribution Limits

 Employer contributions are included in these limits.

 The family coverage numbers happened to be double the individual coverage numbers in 2024 but it isn’t always the case.
 Because the individual coverage limit and the family coverage limit are both rounded to the nearest $50, the family coverage limit can be slightly more or slightly less than double the individual coverage limit when one number rounds up and the other number rounds down.